 B. Meet with your lab partner and wire up and test your design before coming to the lab.
 Use either the mini-switchbox circuit that you built at the end of Lab 1 (detailed in the General Guide) or attend an open lab session to test your circuit with the real switchbox.
-Only the clock input needs to be de-bounced in order to strep through your circuit (why?).
+Only the clock input needs to be de-bounced to strep through your circuit (why?).

-Demo Points Breakdown:
+Demo Points Breakdown: (We will evaluate your simulation results generated by the standard input.
+The standard input is defined by Waveform2.vwf)

 1.0 point: When LDSBR is high, the data in DIN is loaded from the switches into SBR